 Why TNC Selected this Site

-This preserve is one of the largest protected properties in the state.
-It joins several thousand acres of contiguous forest and contributes to an 11-mile corridor of open space running from the Ninigret National Wildlife Refuge to the state's Carolina Management Area.
+Straddling the rocky uplands of the Charlestown moraine, the Carter Preserve connects several thousand acres of contiguous forest.
+Together, they comprise an 11-mile corridor of protected open space, running from the Ninigret National Wildlife Refuge to the state-owned Carolina Management Area.

 What TNC Has Done/Is Doing

-- TNC is restoring and maintaining wildlife habitat at the Carter Preserve, to help reverse the decline in the number of grassland and shrub-nesting birds like grasshopper sparrows, prairie warblers, blue-winged warblers and American kestrels.
+TNC is restoring and maintaining wildlife habitat at the Carter Preserve, to help support declining grassland and shrub-nesting birds like grasshopper sparrows, prairie warblers, blue-winged warblers and American kestrels.